NORDLOHFORJUDGE/NordlohForJudge/_includes/highlight-2.md

 ### Respect for Advocacy

 I believe lawyers are most effective when they are champions of the truth.
 Good lawyers discover the truth - great ones lead others to it.
 The best judges let them.
+Participants in the legal process and those affected by it rightfully expect judges to be well-informed of the law and to demonstrate disciplined adherence to the law.
+It is time for a renewed commitment to these expectations in Kenton District Court, Div.
+I.  I will commit my 20 years experience, and still growing enthusiasm for the law, to meet the expectations and demands of this judgeship.